dlmacedo/robust-deep-learning/README.md

 >> **CALIBRATE**

-Calibrate your model to produce enhanced uncertainy estimations.
+Calibrate your model to produce enhanced uncertainty estimations.

 >> **DETECT**